brian-walvoord/world-clocks/README.md

 # world-clocks
-Interface for setting up different clocks from around the world
+App for displaying analog clock times from around the world